 Looking for additional insights into containers, Java container technologies, and microservices?
 The resources below are a great place to get started.

 - White Paper: Developer's Guide to Microservices Performance

 - Blog: Kubernetes vs. Docker Swarm

-If you're looking for a first-class microservices development experience, be sure to check out JRebel and XRebel.
-They make it easier to develop microservices by skipping time-wasting redeploys and giving valuable performance insights via distributed tracing.
+If you're looking for a first-class microservices development experience, be sure to check out JRebel.
+It makes it easier to develop microservices by skipping time-wasting redeploys.
 See for yourself with a personalized demo with one of our engineers today.